NaomiBaroghel/FlowerWebsite/README.txt

+To run the project :
+On the terminal :
+npm i
+npm start

 Please use private navigation to run this website.
 If there is any extension it can cause trouble to the cookies.